Diabetic eye screening standards

 Summary

-We are developing standards for the national diabetic eye screening (DES) programme.
-DES checks for a condition known as diabetic retinopathy.
+The Scottish Diabetic eye screening (DES) programme is a national screening programme.
+It checks for a condition known as diabetic retinopathy.
 This is when diabetes causes the retinal blood vessels to become blocked or to leak.
 Diabetic retinopathy is a leading global cause of visual impairment or blindness.
 As there are no symptoms in the early stages, screening is important to identify and treat diabetic retinopathy early.

 The aim of the Scottish DES programme is to reduce the incidence of vision loss through diabetes.
 Screening is offered to eligible people aged 12 years or over who have diabetes.